-    I was lucky that the pre-op nurse happened to be a friend.
+I was lucky that the pre-op nurse happened to be a friend of mine.
 She explained things to me and my family that we would never have thought to ask about.
-I learned a little about the colostomy bag I’d be waking up with, and the wound vac that would come home with me, so that I wouldn’t be frightened by it all when I woke after surgery.
+I learned a little about the colostomy bag I’d be waking up with, and the wound vac that would come home with me, so that I wouldn’t be frightened by it all when I awoke after surgery.
 If you aren’t familiar with a wound vac, don’t google pictures – you have been warned.

 The first two weeks at home were rough.
 And that is putting it mildly.
 I had home care nurses come by the house every few days to tend to the wound and assist me with the colostomy.
 I was refusing to eat anything.
 My thinking was if I didn’t put anything in then nothing would need to come out.
 I only ended up causing other issues by doing that and became more ill.

 I joined an online colostomy forum and was horrified by what I read.
 I did a lot of crying – and I mean a lot of crying.
 I was on the phone with a friend one day, crying, explaining all these horrible things that I was expecting to start happening to me because those things were happening to the people in the forum.
 She told me to stop visiting the forum for a while.
-She said I wasn’t reading any success stories because it’s always the negative that gets shared most often, especially by folks that were frightened, worried, in pain and anxious.
-It made sense to me and I took her advice.
+She said I wasn’t reading any success stories because it’s always the negative that gets shared most often, especially by folks that were frightened, worried, in pain, and anxious.
+That made a lot of sense to me and I took her advice.

 I didn’t hold a pity party for myself for too much longer after that.
 I started to feel better physically.
 The wound was beginning to heal so I got to ditch the wound vac, and I realized that I was still ME.
 Even with the newfangled accessory attached to my belly.

 Over the next two months, I went from being unable to look at the colostomy, to being able to change the bag in record time.
-I went back on the colostomy forum offering support and positivity to people in the same position I was in a few weeks prior, because I knew how much they needed it.
+I went back on the colostomy forum, this time offering support and positivity to people in the same position I was in a few weeks prior – because I knew how much they needed it.

 I even ventured out of the house a bit.
 I recall my sister and niece talking me into joining them for our annual Black Friday midnight shopping excursion.
 I initially said no, but then thought, why not?
 I have to start living my life again.
 There was a point when I was standing in a long line, elbow to elbow with other shoppers and it dawned on me that no one knew I was wearing a colostomy bag.
 And honestly, I doubt anyone would have cared.

 I am extremely fortunate to have since been able to have a successful colostomy reversal.
-The road to recovery from that has been unpleasant, long, hard, and not without several complications, but that is a blog post for another day.
-For now, I am still having disagreeable residual effects, but I am alive to complain about it, and for that I will forever be grateful.
+The road to recovery from that has been unpleasant, long, hard, and not without several complications, but that is a story for another day.
+For now, I am still having disagreeable residual effects, but I am alive to complain about it, and for that, I will forever be grateful.